 It works well for an evening outing, but the area can feel confusing and parking is usually a hassle.

-Fort ruins, lake view, narrow lanes, and lots of cafes.
+- What to expect: Fort ruins, lake views, narrow lanes, and lots of cafes around Hauz Khas Fort

-Parking is limited, so be prepared to walk a bit from where you park.
+- Good to know: Parking is limited, so be prepared to walk a bit from where you park

 India Gate (~45 km from Gurgaon)